RudolfReiter/kbot/readme.md

 ## Launch Demonstration Examples
-To show the proper implementation of the node, three demonstrations can be launched.
+Three demonstrations can be launched to show the proper implementation of the node.
 For each demonstration, two publishers of the current position and the order number are launched.
-Moreover, RVIZ is started in order to vizualize the shortest path to the pick-up locations.
-The output files are stored in the directory `<path-to-your-workspace>/data` or in the directory of the launch file.
+Moreover, RVIZ was started to visualize the shortest path to the pick-up locations.
+The output files are stored in the directory `<path-to-your-workspace>/data` or the directory of the launch file.

 - **Example 1**: Samples from the original list.